 Gibbons has often been called the ‘British Bernini’ and shared with the great Italian an ability to breathe life into still material.
 Carefully carved cascades of fruit and flowers, faces of cherubs with puffed out cheeks, crowds of figures and flourishes of architecture – a tumultuous world of pure energy and animation – were to tumble from the hands of Gibbons to grace stately homes and royal palaces across the country.
 Where Bernini worked with marble, however, Gibbons was a woodcarver; he was neither a joiner nor a carpenter.
 A more apt description would be that of art writer, William Aglionby (1641–1705), who called him the ‘Michelangelo of Wood’.

 Rabbitts, Paul.
 Grinling Gibbons (Shire Library) .
 Bloomsbury Publishing.

-Here results of this class
+Was it Good?: Here results of this woodcarving class in person

 Grinling Gibbon style of wood carving is not a single, but a multi-layer system.
 In this carving, we used 4 layers it is like carving multiple projects at once.